giovannicandido/audit-mq-collector/docs/index.md

 This component when deployed will version the database and creates all necessary tables.
 However You don't need to worry about concurrent access, tanks to [FlywayDB] migration project.

 It aim to be robust.
-For that reason, in cases where the database if off, it keeps the messages in the queue, sleep and try again later.
+For that reason, in cases where the database is off, it keeps the messages in the queue, sleep and try again later.

 For more information about all project components check [Project Home]